agp745/Application-Tracker/README.md

 ## Known Errors

-- statuses do not update correctly status is manually changed
+[] statuses do not update correctly status is manually changed [X] Salary should be nullable
+[] date selection should continue where left off.
+    - Bad keyboard nav
+[] BETTER UI LOADING

 ## Planned Features

-- auto-complete ui update (remove light color)
-- google maps integration for location selection
+[] column config save
+[] different themes
+[] Menu should close on submit
-- protect application pages (only user can edit thier own table)
-- share / export table
+[] protect application pages (only user can edit thier own table) [] share / export table
+[] Link to actual job posting